-In diabetics, fluctuations in blood glucose can bring about mood swings.[*] In people with type 1 diabetes, they may experience confusion when glucose rises above 250 mg/dL.
-Symptoms of high blood sugar include confusion, nervousness, and low energy or tiredness.
+In individuals with significant blood sugar imbalances, fluctuations in blood glucose can bring about mood swings[*] Symptoms of high blood sugar include confusion, nervousness, and low energy or tiredness.

 Conversely, low blood sugar can produce symptoms such as confusion, anxiety, and difficulty making decisions, according to Johns Hopkins Medicine.